andremueller/md-publisher/README.md

 # Set this true if you never want to upload your images.
 NoImages="false"
 ```

 ## Running

-When using markdown files you could use pandoc for translating that into html (see examples/run.sh).
+When using markdown files you could use pandoc for translating that into HTML (see examples/run.sh).

-After that you should be able to upload a local HTML file with
+After that, you should be able to upload a local HTML file with

 ```bash
 md-publisher publish my_file.html